qrzn23/min/wip/magick/content.md

 and the Phallic symbol of Resurrection.
 Will itself must be ready to culminate in the surrender of that Will:^[See Liber LXV and Liber VII] the aspirations arrow that is shot against the Holy Dove must transmute itself into the wondering Virgin that receives in her womb the quickening of that same Spirit of God.

 **Any idea that is thus in itself positive and negative, active and passive, male and female, is fit to exist above the Abyss; any idea not so equilibrated is below the Abyss, contains in itself an unmitigated duality or falsehood, and is to that extent qliphotic**^[See The Qabalah for the use of this Word, and study the doctrine concerning the Kings of Edom.] **and dangerous.** Even an idea like “truth” is unsafe unless it is realized that all Truth is in one sense falsehood.
-For all Truth is relative ; and if it be supposed absolute, will mislead^[See Poincare for the mathematical proof of this thesis.
+For all Truth is relative; and if it be supposed absolute, will mislead^[See Poincare for the mathematical proof of this thesis.
 But Spiritual Experience goes yet deeper, and destroys the Canon of the Law of Contradiction.
 There is an immense amount of work by the Master Therion on this subject; it pertains especially to His grade of 9 0 = 2°.
 Such profundities are unsuited to the Student, and may unsettle him seriously.
 It will be best for him to consider (provisionally) Truth in the sense in which it is taken by Physical Sicence.].

 “The Book of Lies falsely so called” (Liber 333) is worthy of close and careful study in this respect.
 The reader should also consult Konx Om Pax, “Introduction”, and “Thien Tao” in the same volume.